hashansl/myblog/hashandsblog/content/post/writingplan/index.md

 | Morning (Writing phase)     | 4–6 AM    | Write a short, structured piece (400–700 words) turning that idea into a clear post.
 Focus on explaining, not summarizing.   |
 | Later (Polish & Publish)     | 10-15 minutes    | Edit tone for general readers; add a simple graphic or hook; post on LinkedIn or blog.    |

-## Capturing, writing.
+Why writing phase matters in learning?
+Writing helps us to recall what we have learned.
+People (including me) re-read documents/theories just to understand(memorize).
+But it is scientifically proven that re-reading is the worst learning technique, poor retention.
+Instead of re-reading, try to recall what you have learned!

+- Take few minutes off summarize what you have learned.
+- Sketch down a mind map(important concepts that you have learned).
+- Draw it in a white board; Explain it loudly!
+- Most importantly, write about it!

+This is where writing comes in handy.
+While reading one [blog](https://yewjin.substack.com/p/you-dont-really-know-it-until-you) post(I will try to find it), I saw this statement about writing: "You really don't know it, until you can explain it!".
+It hit home for me, I start to write about everything I learn!

+---
+## First draft system

+First thing first, don't worry about grammar nor perfectionism.
+Just read about the theories or anything that you want to learn and sketch down and summarize.
+In the next stage, don't read again, just keep a blank mind and write about whatever you learned.

 1. Capture.
     - The Goal: Capture, don’t compose.
-    - The capture system (Simple & flexible).
+    - Maybe create a specific folder in mac, and document on notability.
     - Summarize on notability.

 2. Write the first draft.
+    - Goal: Get your brain’s raw material onto the page before your inner editor wakes up.
+    - Aim for Completion, Not Perfection
     - Write to discover what you think.
 Edit to discover how to say it clearly.
     - Your first draft is a thinking draft — not a finished product.
     - What to focus on?
         - Don’t worry about grammar, spelling, or perfect word choice yet.
         - Focus on ideas — what you want to say and in what order.
         - If a sentence feels rough, keep going.
 You’ll fix it later.
         - Use placeholders like [add citation] or [find example later].
-    - Goal: Get your brain’s raw material onto the page before your inner editor wakes up.
-    - Momentum beats precision at this stage.
-    - Aim for Completion, Not Perfection
     - Use Prompts to Stay Focused
         - If you get stuck, ask yourself:
             - What do I really want to say here?
             - What question am I answering?
             - Why does this matter?
+---
 ## Post-writing editing system

-1. Step 1: Clean grammar and mechanics
+1. Step 1: Read loud (You will understand, if something feels off)
-    - Goal: make the writing grammatically sound and consistent before deeper edits.
-    - Checklist:
-        - Correct spelling, punctuation, and capitalization.
-        - Fix subject–verb agreement (“data are,” not “data is”).
-        - Use active voice where possible (“We analyze…” instead of “It is analyzed…”).
-        - Check article usage (“the opioid epidemic,” not “opioid epidemic” when specific).
-        - Ensure consistent tense (usually past for methods, present for conclusions).
-        - Watch plural vs. singular terms (e.g., “these results show…”).
-    - Tools:
-        - Grammarly or LanguageTool for first sweep.
-        - HemingwayApp for readability score.

-2. Step 2: Redefine flow & transition
+2. Step 2: Take a paragraph; Read and check the flow and structure.
-    - Goal: ensure sentences connect logically and rhythmically.
-    - Checklist:
-        - Does each sentence start from what the reader already knows (topic) and end with new info (stress)?
-        - Add transition words: furthermore, however, in contrast, consequently, notably.
-        - Merge short choppy sentences; break overly long ones.
-        - Read aloud — you’ll hear awkward rhythms or missing connectors.

-3. Step 3: Check structure and logic
-    - Each paragraph begins with a clear topic sentence (the “point”).
-    - Supporting sentences build evidence or explanation.
-    - The final sentence should land the “so what” (the stress position).
-    - Each paragraph should serve your purpose: background, method, insight, or takeaway.
-    - Remove or move sentences that break logical flow or repeat ideas.
-    - Tip: If the topic sentence and final sentence of each paragraph make sense when read together, your structure works.
+    -   Read the topic sentence and final sentence of a paragraph.
+If the topic sentence and final sentence of each paragraph make sense when read together, your structure works.
+3. Step 3: Read sentence by sentence and make sure these two things:
+    - (first) Make sure "old before new", reader familiar old information first, then the new content.
+    - (second) Most of the time use active voice.
+    - Reminder: If you have to use passive to keep the "old before new", go for it.
+Also, the stress position of a sentence should be in the end.

-4. Step 4: Deep meaning
+4. Step 4: Now read the paragraph again(the meaning).
+    - Does it convey what you want to say?
+    - If not add or remove sentences.
+    - Go to step 1.
+5. Step 5: Check the grammar
+    - Correct active passive voice.
+    - Correct time.
+    - Article use.
+    - Avoid verb nouns.
+    - Use tools: Grammarly

+Additional checks:
 - Goal: ensure your writing says exactly what you mean — nothing vague, nothing extra.
 - Is your main idea crystal clear in the first few sentences?
 - Are all technical terms defined at least once in plain words?
 - Are your claims supported with evidence or reasoning?
 - Could a non-expert follow your argument?
 - Delete filler words (very, really, in order to, due to the fact that).
-    - Rephrase dense phrases into strong, concrete verbs.
-        - Bad: There is a need for improvement.
-        - Better: This method improves performance.